anshulsamar/anshulsamar.github.io/_pp/freedom.md

 The wind of freedom blows
 within me.
-This earth shakes within me.
+The earth shakes within me.
 Mountains fall and
 waves break, within me.
-And when there is nothing
+And when there is nothing left
-left to take within me,
+to further take within me,
-I’ll remember I was always free.
+it is then that I'll be free.

 ---